zry3fr/DS-2002-F25/Activities/Activity_01_CLI.md

 ```
 <br>

-5. View the list of files one last time to confirm a clean slate.
+5. View the list of files one last time to confirm you only have `notes.txt`.
 ```
 ls
 ```